alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 // [ 'S', 'u', 'n', 'n', 'y', ' ', 'd', 'a', 'y', '.' ]
 ```

-## Conclusion: What Javascript Spread Operator is, How It Works and How to Use It
+## Conclusion: What JavaScript spread operator is, how it works and how to use it

+JavaScript spread operator is very easy to use.
+It allows you to do a lot of things with only small amount of code.
+I hope this tutorial helped you understand what JavaScript spread operator is, how it works and how to use it.

 [xyz-ihs snippet="thank-you-message"]